lcherone/auto-orm/README.md

 ## Converting array to rows

-- `Database.arrayToRows(table, array)`: Transforms an array of simple objects to an array of rows.
+- `database.arrayToRows(table, array)`: Transforms an array of simple objects to an array of rows.

     **Arguments:**